EP.63 Season 4 Premiere |

 EP.
 81 | Filmmaker Michael Flores: Grief and Healing in 'Dogs on the Sendero'

-Guests: Michael Flores | senderomovie.com
+Guest: Michael Flores | senderomovie.com

 Whether you’re a griever, creative, or lover of independent film (and puppies!), this conversation is a moving exploration of how film can help us navigate trauma, honor legacy, and find our way back to light.
 In this powerful episode of the Grief and Light podcast, acclaimed filmmaker and educator Michael Flores shares the deeply personal journey behind his award-winning feature film, Dogs on the Sendero.
 The film follows Sol, a grieving teacher who embarks on a transformative road trip with his dog, Rosie, after the devastating loss of his wife.
 Through their journey, the story explores grief, cultural identity, healing, and ...
 READ MORE